steemit/whitepaper/whitepaper.md

 ### Setting Price Feeds

-Astute readers will recognize that an interest bearing asset of limited supply may trade higher or lower than the underlying asset depending upon other opportunities to earn interest on the same asset.
+Astute readers will recognize that an interest bearing asset of limited supply may trade higher or lower than the underlying asset, depending upon other opportunities to earn interest on the same asset.
 With a high interest rate paid on an asset pegged to the US dollar many people will bid up the limited supply of Steem Dollars until they are no longer valued at $1.
 In economics there is a principle known as the Impossible Trinity[^fn4] which states that it is impossible to have all three of the following at the same time:

 1. A stable exchange rate
 2. Free capital movement
 3. An independent monetary policy

-If Steem feed producers aim to have an independent monetary policy allowing it to create and destroy Steem Dollars while simultaneously having full control over the interest rate then they will encounter problems.
-The Impossible Trinity says that Steem Dollars either need to restrict capital movement, have an unstable exchange rate with the dollar, or have limited control over the interest rate.
+If Steem feed producers aim to have an independent monetary policy, allowing it to create and destroy Steem Dollars while simultaneously having full control over the interest rate, then they will encounter problems.
+The Impossible Trinity principle dictates that Steem Dollars either need to restrict capital movement, have an unstable exchange rate with the dollar, or have limited control over the interest rate.

-The primary concern of Steem feed producers is to maintain a stable one-to-one conversion between SBD and the U.S. Dollar (USD).
-Any time SBD is consistently trading above $1.00 USD interest payments must be stopped.
+The primary concern of Steem feed producers is to maintain a stable one-to-one conversion between SBD and the US dollar (USD).
+Any time SBD is consistently trading above $1.00 USD, interest payments must be stopped.
 In a market where 0% interest on debt still demands a premium, it is safe to say the market is willing to extend more credit than the debt the community is willing to take on.
 If this happens a SBD will be valued at more than $1.00 and there is little the community can do without charging negative interest rates.

 If the debt-to-ownership ratio is low and SBD is trading for less than $1.00, then the interest rate should be increased.
 This will encourage more people to hold their SBD and support the price.

-If SBD trades for less than $1.00 USD and the debt-to-ownership ratio is high, then the feeds should be adjusted upward give more STEEM per SBD.
+If SBD trades for less than $1.00 USD and the debt-to-ownership ratio is high, then the feeds should be adjusted upward to give more STEEM per SBD.
 This will increase demand for SBD while also reducing the debt-to-ownership ratio and returning SBD to parity with USD.

-Assuming the value of STEEM is growing faster than Steem is creating new SBD, the debt-to-ownership ratio should remain under the target ratio and the interest offered benefits everyone.
+Assuming the value of STEEM is growing faster than Steem is creating new SBD, the debt-to-ownership ratio should remain under the target ratio and the interest offered will benefit everyone.
 If the value of the network is flat or falling, then any interest offered will only make the debt-to-ownership ratio worse.

 In effect, feed producers are entrusted with the responsibility of setting monetary policy for the purpose of maintaining a stable peg to the USD.
-Abuse of this power can harm the value of STEEM so SP holders are wise to vote for witnesses that can be counted on to adjust the price feed and interest rates according to the rules outlined above.
+Abuse of this power can harm the value of STEEM so SP holders are wise to vote for witnesses who can be counted on to adjust the price feed and interest rates according to the rules outlined above.

-If the debt-to-ownership ratio gets dangerously high and market participants choose to avoid conversion requests, then the feed should be adjusted to increase the rate at which STEEM paid for converting SBD.
+If the debt-to-ownership ratio gets dangerously high and market participants choose to avoid conversion requests, then the feed should be adjusted to increase the rate at which STEEM is paid for converting SBD.

 Changes to the interest rate policy and/or any premiums/discounts on the STEEM/SBD conversion rate should be a slow and measured response to long-term average deviations rather than attempting to respond to short-term market conditions.